openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `trust_chain`: OPTIONAL.
 JOSE Header containing an [@!OpenID.Federation] Trust Chain.
 This element MAY be used to convey key attestation, metadata, metadata policies, federation Trust Marks and any other information related to a specific federation, if available in the chain.
 When used for signature verification, the header parameter `kid` MUST be present.

   * in the JWT body,
     * `iss`: OPTIONAL (string).
-The value of this claim MUST be the `client_id` of the Client making the credential request.
+The value of this claim MUST be the `client_id` of the Client making the Credential request.
 This claim MUST be omitted if the access token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the token endpoint.
     * `aud`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
     * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the key proof was issued using the syntax defined in [@!RFC7519].
     * `nonce`: OPTIONAL (string).
 The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
 MUST be present when the Wallet received server-provided `c_nonce`.